joohyung-park-2/books/rust-quick-start-guide.md

     - the reference is finished, the owner regains control of the data
 - 3.5.
 Accessing referenced data
 - 3.6.
 The lifetime of referenced data
+  - The rust compiler **has to keep track of the lifetime of every borrow.**
+  - var creation -> begin reference -> end reference -> owner scope done
+  - named lifetime
+    - 'static : special lifetime as long as the program is running
+    - never change the actual lifetime of a borrow
+  - example of named lifetime
+    - define lifetime via function generic parameter
+    - include referenced function parameters
+      - name lifetime is the **intersection**(wholly contained within) of all lifetimes of included parameters
+    - return a reference with the named lifetime

 ## Sample codes
 ### 2.2.1.1